phmullins/awesome-macos-commandline/readme.md

 * [swiftenv](https://swiftenv.fuller.li/en/latest/) - Swift Version Manager.
 * [Tailor](https://tailor.sh/) - Cross-platform static analyzer and linter for Swift.
 * [Vapor](https://vapor.codes/) - A web framework and server for Swift that works on macOS and Ubuntu.

+## Searching
+*Tools to help you find stuff*

+* [ripgrep](https://github.com/BurntSushi/ripgrep) - Combines the usability of The Silver Searcher with the raw speed of grep.

 ## Security
 *Various security tools*